How to Become a Massage Therapist

 Cupping Therapy 101: How it Works, What Benefits it Brings

-Quick: Picture students partaking in a class at a massage training school.
-You likely envision people using their thumbs, fingers, and elbows to press into muscles.
-Or perhaps, if you’ve ever experienced Thai Massage, you might see the therapists-in-training using their full bodies on clients, pulling and pressing while in yoga-like postures.
-For most massage modalities, this understanding of pressing into tissue to relieve pain and tension is correct.
+Picture students in a class at a massage training school.
+You see thumbs, fingers, and elbows pressing into muscles.
+Or, if you’ve ever experienced Thai Massage, you might see massage therapy classes with trainees pulling and pressing while in yoga-like postures.
+For most massage modalities, this understanding of pressing or stretching into tissue to relieve pain and tension is correct.
 Cupping is an exception.

 Massage Therapy Modalities: Structural Bodywork